 There is no reason to build these disparities into the next generation of technologies.
 Yet that is exactly what will happen if we don’t take active steps to remove existing racial biases.
 The pulse ox’s unequal metrics are one among countless converging factors that stack the deck against nonwhite people facing systemic inequities.
 Yet there will never be one single reset button for history, activists remind us; the hard work ahead is tackling each facet of such inequity as it comes into view.
 Rather than normalized inequalities, the pulse ox could become a case study in everyday repair work, as Toni Morrison calls it—small, material, mundane practices in the direction of justice.
 In the face of vastly unfinished racial reckoning and historical repair, it matters all the more to do the work of investing in the small chances for concrete action right now in our hands.

-Oximeters remain another disturbing materialization of how white supremacy has been built into our systems and infrastructures of perception—even programmed into the very machines we rely on to quantify danger when someone can’t breathe.
+Racism has been programmed into the very machines we rely on to quantify danger when someone can’t breathe.